gregormaclaine/mac-mips/README.md

 # `mac-mips`: A file formatter for MIPS source files

-A simple CLT that formats a source file of MIPS assembly code.
+A simple CLT that formats source files of MIPS assembly code.

 ## Example